 The Checked Shirt

+Not all checks were created equal.
+There’s a myriad of check patterns out there, from graph check to gingham, tattersall to tartan and everything in between. fundas huawei y5 2018 Similar to the striped shirt, the larger the check and the more colours involved, the more casual the shirt becomes.
+The only exception perhaps is the windowpane check; even with its large scale, it is a classic design that still retains its formality.
 The same rules for striped shirts regarding scale and contrast also apply to checked shirts.
 So if mixing checks with stripes, make sure the stripes are similar in size. fundas samsung galaxy a50 If mixing checks with checks, the size of the checks should be substantially different.
 If in doubt, a solid coloured tie paired with a checked shirt will always have you emerging sartorially triumphant from the rest of the pack.